ChiShen-Chao/ChiShen-Chao/README.md

 ### Hi I am ChiShen-Chao, please call me Jason  👋
+## I am the master student in Japan now.
+Currently, my research is related to ADAS adn Deep Learning.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Deep Learning and Object Detection